zimul8r/Cortex-Plus-Heroic/README.md

 Once you've selected how many of each type of die you want in your pool, press the ROLL button.
 Your dice will be rolled in the Roll20 Chat window.

 There is also a CLEAR button to clear your old pool, or clear the pool if you need to start fresh.
-The CLEAR button has a pop up "Are you sure" window to avoid inadvertently erasing a nice large dice pool you have just lovingly created.
+The CLEAR button has pop up Confirm and Cancel buttons to help avoid inadvertently erasing a nice large dice pool you have just lovingly created.

+XP Counter

+There is an XP counter on the upper right to use for tracking experience gained during play.

 The Dice Pool Actions

 The controls on the right are for dice pool manipulation according to the Cortex System rules.
 The radio buttons in the top row are selected first, then the appropriate action button is clicked.

-NOTE: These dice pool functions do not check to confirm that you have the right dice already in your pool to take these actions.
-As such, it is up to you to make sure you don't click an action button when there are not enough dice of the selected size in the pool to complete that action.
-Doing so can produce "spurious" results.
+NOTE: These dice pool functions check to confirm that you have the right dice already in your pool to take these actions.
+If you lak the appropriate dice for the action to complete, or you try to take an action against a die type that it is not definde for, the button will do nothing.
 The buttons are

 2X - Doubles a die of the selected size.
 This function should only be used when there is at least one of the selected dice in the pool.